doonay21/Peridot/README.md

 The Peridot programing language is an esoteric programming language based on [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) and fully compatible with it.
 It was designed to extend the functionality of Brainfuck.

-Uploaded interpreter (0.1a version) is covering 100% of Peridot commands, and just a few built-in system functions.
-The interpreter is written for WIN32 only.
-I am having problems compiling it under Linux (I used some of C++11/C++0x goodies).
-I will add Linux version as soon as possible.
+Uploaded interpreter (0.1a version) is covering 100% of Peridot commands.
+The Live Interpreter is written for WIN32 and Linux.

 Peridot Interpreter - Usage
 ---------------------------